How to Prevent and Treat Urinary Tract Infections

 - Using gentle antibacterial soap when washing your bottom

-- Avoiding hygiene that could potentially cause irritation
+- Avoiding hygiene practices that could cause irritation

 - Urinating after sex to flush bacteria away

-Although it can take time to isolate the cause of persistent and chronic UTIs, there are many prevention and treatment options available.
-Your doctor can provide you with guidance and help you figure out what’s right for you.
+Although it can take time to identify the causes of chronic and recurrent UTIs, many prevention and treatment options are available.
+Your health care provider can guide you in determining the best approach.

 Make an appointment with an expert